expo/expo/docs/pages/tutorial/third-party-libraries.md

 }
 ```

-## Step 4: Capture a screenshot and save it
+## Step 5: Capture a screenshot and save it

 Now we can capture a screenshot of the view by calling the `captureRef()` method from `react-native-view-shot` inside the `onSaveImageAsync()` function. `captureRef()` accepts an optional argument where we can pass the `width` and `height` of the area we’d like to capture a screenshot for.
-We can [read more about available options](https://github.com/gre/react-native-view-shot#capturerefview-options-lower-level-imperative-api) in the library's documentation.
+We can <LinkBase href="https://github.com/gre/react-native-view-shot#capturerefview-options-lower-level-imperative-api" openInNewTab>read more about available options</LinkBase> in the library's documentation.

 The `captureRef()` method returns a promise that resolves to the URI of the captured screenshot.
-We will pass this URI as a parameter to [`MediaLibrary.saveToLibraryAsync()`](https://docs.expo.dev/versions/latest/sdk/media-library/#medialibrarysavetolibraryasynclocaluri), which will save the screenshot to the device's media library.
+We will pass this URI as a parameter to <LinkBase href="/versions/latest/sdk/media-library/#medialibrarysavetolibraryasynclocaluri" openInNewTab>`MediaLibrary.saveToLibraryAsync()`</LinkBase>, which will save the screenshot to the device's media library.

 Update the `onSaveImageAsync()` function with the following code: